Curtis Kids: Programs and Services for Kids

 The Library offers a full array of programming for different ages and interests throughout the year.
 Library programs are open to the public and free of charge, most sponsored by the Curtis Friends.

-Check the Calendar for Kids for current listings and program descriptions.
+Check the Kids Events Calendar for current listings and program descriptions.

 Stories, songs and activities for preschoolers with Miss Robyn.
 Promotes early literacy through reading, writing, talking, playing, and singing.
 Suggested ages 2-4.